To suffer a sea change

 While change can be scary, it doesn’t have to intimidate us to the point of inaction.
 The medical field is all about inventing new technologies, creating new medications and developing new techniques.
 You can choose to see all of this newness as stressful and intimidating or exciting and innovative.
 The trick is to find the positive side of every change and learn how to welcome it instead of shying away.

 As medical professionals, we should never get so set in our ways that we’re blind to new ideas.
-As a quote from the Benjamin Button goes, “You can change or stay the same; there are no rules to this thing.
+As a quote from The Curious Case of Benjamin Button goes, “You can change or stay the same; there are no rules to this thing.
 We can make the best or the worst of it.
 I hope you make the best of it.”